Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 See also `string_counting_bytes_and_characters.mojo`

 ## 4.4 Defining alias types
-The alias keyword only works at compile time, it is a compile-time temporary value.
+The alias keyword only works at compile time, it is a compile-time constant.
 All instances of the alias are replaced by its value at compile-time.

 You can easily define a synonym or shorthand for a type with alias: